facelessuser/soupsieve/docs/src/markdown/selectors/pseudo-classes.md

     Level 4 CSS adds the additional pattern in the form `an+b of S` where `S` represents a selector list. `an+b` can also be substituted with `even` or `odd`.

-    Wen using the pattern `an+b of S`, the pattern will select elements from a sub-group of sibling elements that all match the selector list (`[of S]?`), based on their position within that sub-group, using the pattern `an+b`, for every positive integer or zero value of `n`.
+    When using the pattern `an+b of S`, the pattern will select elements from a sub-group of sibling elements that all match the selector list (`[of S]?`), based on their position within that sub-group, using the pattern `an+b`, for every positive integer or zero value of `n`.
 The index of the first element is `1`.
 The values `a` and `b` must both be integers.